 The policies and procedures for hiring FAWIC staff are designed to attract the best applicants.
 The Executive Director will determine how each position will be filled and the process to be used for selection.
 The Human Resources Department will be responsible for completing the process.
 The Executive Director will make the offer of employment to the selected applicant and arrange for the start date.
 Because we encourage promotions from within, internal staff may be given first consideration when a full-time position becomes available.
-While the Deputy Director of Human Resources will strive to be consistent in the posting and hiring process, he or she reserves the right to alter the steps in this process, with concurrence of the Executive Director, due to business necessity, personnel considerations, targeted job searches, or organizational demands.
-This includes making hiring, promotion and demotion decisions, reassigning or expanding job duties, rehiring FAWIC dislocated workers, or moving employees laterally without internally posting the position.
+While we strive to be consistent in the posting and hiring process, Human Resources Department representatives may alter the steps in this process, with concurrence of the Executive Director, due to business necessity, personnel considerations, targeted job searches, or organizational demands.
+This includes making hiring, promotion and demotion decisions, reassigning or expanding job duties, re-hiring FAWIC dislocated workers, or moving employees laterally without internally posting the position.
 As with all personnel decisions, management may be bound by confidentiality, which would limit their ability to explain or discuss these decisions.